 The Archival Education and Research Initiative (AERI) is a collaborative effort among academic institutions to support the growth of a new generation of academics in archival and recordkeeping education and research who are versed in contemporary issues and knowledgeable of the work being conducted by colleagues.
 The initiative seeks to promote state-of-the-art in scholarship in Archival Studies, broadly conceived, as well as to encourage curricular and pedagogical innovation in archival education locally and worldwide.

-AERI is engaged in a number research and infrastructure building initiatives as well as annual week-long summer Archival Education and Research Institutes (AERIs) that are hosted by partner institutions.
-These working Institutes are designed to strengthen education and research and support academic cohort-building and mentoring.
-The Institutes are open to all academic faculty and doctoral students working in Archival Studies as well as to others engaged in archival education and scholarship, both nationally and internationally.
-We provide scholarship support to certain categories of attendees, particularly students and junior academics, to the extent that funds are available.
-A second component of this effort is the encouragement of a larger and more diverse cohort of doctoral students in Archival Studies through The Emerging Archival Scholars Program (2011-2015).
+AERI is engaged in a number of research and infrastructure building initiatives as well as annual week-long summer Archival Education and Research Institutes (AERIs) that are hosted by partner institutions.
+These working Institutes are designed to strengthen education and research and support cohort-building and mentoring in academia and professional practice.
+The Institutes are open to all academic faculty and students working in Archival Studies and related fields, as well as to archival practitioners and others engaged in archival education and scholarship, both nationally and internationally.

 The Building the Future of Archival Education and Research Initiative was funded between 2008-2015 by the U.S. Institute of Museum and Library Services (IMLS) – Laura Bush 21st Century Librarian Program.
-The Emerging Archival Scholars Program has also been funded under a grant from IMLS for 2016 to 2019.
+The Emerging Archival Scholars Program was funded under an additional IMLS grant from 2016 to 2019.